umairatta24/codebase-onboarder/README.md

 Onboarding guide saved to: records-onboarding.md
 ```

-The output covers what the project does, the tech stack, key files, setup instructions, core concepts, and common gotchas — written in plain English.
+The output covers what the project does, the tech stack, key files, setup instructions, core concepts, and common gotchas - written in plain language.

 ## Setup